arriisinsights/Customer-Segmentation-KMeans/README.md

 # Customer Segmentation using K-Means Clustering

-This project is part of a Data Science internship with CodeClause.
+This project is part of a Data Science internship with CodeClause (Project ID - #CC69853).
 The goal is to segment customers into distinct groups based on their purchasing behavior using K-Means clustering.

 ## Project Objective